AdamCottrill/glisDbTools/README.md

 ```

 But most users should probably use the pre-compile binary available on
-the GLIS sharepoint site (it will be of the form:
+the GLIS share-point site (it will be of the form:
 "glisDbTools_yyyy.mm.dd.zip").
 If are unable to find a recent
 version, contact the package author or one of the GLIS administrators.